Combine Volunteering with an Educational Workshop and Get to Grips with Sustainable Farming Techniques

 Course or Workshop Description

-This 4 week program, provided by a highly recommended organization, combines the chance to volunteer on a working farm and to take part in a short course to learn about the principles of organic farming and permaculture.
+This 4 week program combines the chance to volunteer on a working farm with learning about the principles of organic farming and permaculture.
 It is the opportunity to get some firsthand experience of new and exciting farming methods which are on their way to changing the world, as well as get the practical experience and knowledge of volunteering in the agricultural industry.
-Plus, no one can deny that seeing the fruits of your efforts, after working hard at your tasks, is a thing of triumph!
+Plus, it cannot be denied that seeing the fruits of your efforts, after working hard at your tasks, is a thing of triumph!
 So, if the prospect of working outdoors, learning about plant cultivation and non-intensive ways of producing food, and helping in a worldwide effort to create a more sustainable future appeals to you, then read on!

 Course or Workshop Content